bashhack/sesh/README.md

 ## 🎯 Purpose

 I was tired of relying on browser extensions or native desktop apps from corporate vendors—tools that often feel like security theater while quietly harvesting data.
-I needed something lightweight and truly secure.
+I needed something lightweight, security-conscious, and that respects user privacy.

 In particular, I wanted fast, secure MFA support directly in the terminal—both for AWS console access and for web-based TOTP forms.
 I was frustrated by how tightly MFA workflows are coupled to mobile devices, and I wanted to break free from that dependency.